Working holidays in Australia: Second working holiday visa

 Typical work to qualify for the second working holiday visa includes farming, pearling, construction and other specified work in a regional area.
-This work has proved to be controversial.
+Backpackers on the working holiday visa have become an essential part of workforces in many farming communities due to the specified work requirement.
+However, specified work has become controversial.
 This is because some backpackers have claimed they have been mistreated on farms and lived in poor conditions in working hostels.
 In 2019, The Guardian reported the exploitation that some backpackers have endured such as: being paid as little as $4 an hour, working in unsafe and gruelling conditions and reports of sexual abuse.
+Many of these claims have been supported by empirical evidence.
+A study conducted in 2020 found that just under half (42.5%) of the sample of working holiday makers (n.573) had experienced exploitation during their working holiday, and that much of this exploitation had occurred during the specified work period.
 In response to the low pay, from 28 April 2022, it was announced that fruit pickers on farms who would usually be on a piece-rate agreement must be guaranteed a minimum hourly rate of $25.41.

+From 1 July 2024, UK citizens will be exempt from the specified work requirement if they wish to apply for a second (or third) working holiday visa in Australia.

 Third working holiday visa

 As of 1 July 2019, working holiday visa holders who undertake six months of specified work (for example: fruit picking or construction) in a specified regional area during their second year may be eligible for a third-year visa.